Unfortunately, phrases like "bean to bar" and "craft chocolate" are being increasingly used as little more than marketing tools.

 That's why we carefully sort every bean by hand before it goes into our roaster.

-And while we use a vacuum-powered machine (designed by John Nanci!) to separate the cacao nibs from the cacao shells after roasting and cracking, we still have a thorough visual check before finally adding the nibs to the grinder.
+And while we use a custom built winnowing machine (proudly designed and made in Japan by Yosano Roaster) to separate the cacao nibs from the cacao shells after roasting and cracking, we still have a thorough visual check before finally adding the nibs to the grinder.

 Any remaining shell gets removed by hand.